 Can I trade forex and crypto on TradingView?

-How do I know if my broker is supported by TradingView?
+How do I know if TradingView supports my broker?

-Go to the list of supported brokers in the ‘Trading Panel’ section of the TradingView’s platform, and you’ll find a comprehensive list of supported brokers there.
+Go to the list of supported brokers in the ‘Trading Panel’ section of the TradingView platform, and you’ll find a comprehensive list of supported brokers there.

 How do I benefit from using TradingView with a broker?

-TradingView is a charting platform, and offers advanced charting tools, real-time market data, and a trading community, but you need to have a broker account for actual order execution, also allowing you access to a broad range of instruments.
+TradingView is a platform offering advanced charting tools, real-time market data, and a trading community.
+Still, you need a broker account for actual order execution, which allows you access to a broad range of instruments.
 TradingView can only “trade” via a brokerage.

 How do I choose the best TradingView broker for my needs?

-Consider factors such as integration quality (it’s consistent across brokers), trading costs, the listed execution speed of the broker, their range of instruments, and customer support when choosing a broker.
-Certain brokers will benefit your preferred strategies and instruments, based on their focus or costs, so there’s no substitute for doing some homework and analyzing or even sampling the brokers on this list to see which one best suits you.
+Consider factors such as integration quality (it’s consistent across brokers), trading costs, the listed execution speed of the broker, the range of instruments offered, and customer support when choosing a broker.
+Certain brokers will benefit your preferred strategies and instruments, based on their focus or cost’s.
+No substitute for doing homework and analysing or even sampling the brokers on this list to see which one best suits you.

 Are there other platforms similar to TradingView?